Maximilian975/Fredagsmys/README.md

 - 👋 Hi, I’m Fredagsmys, my real name is Max Mattsson.
 I'm a student at Uppsala University studying Engineering Physics on my third year.
-- 👀 On my spare time i focus on app development and electronics such as microprocessors and sensors.
-- 🌱 I’m currently learning flutter to create apps for both IOS and Android.
-- 🧑‍💻 Doing my bachelor thesis in web development in C and JavaScript.

 - 📫 How to reach me: max.mattsson00@gmail.com
 <!--- - 💞️ I’m looking to collaborate on ... --->